Spices Are Plant Foods!

 The version below has my notes for altering it.
 I never make it the same way twice!
 It can be altered for whatever you have in your kitchen, for vegetarian or vegan eaters or for people who don’t like fish.
 It is actually quite accommodating and good for all!

 When you make this dish, be sure to include a cruciferous vegetable (broccoli, cabbage, brussel sprouts, cauliflower).
 Combining them with curry will give you an extra advantage!

 Use what you’ve got and don’t make it too complicated!
 If you’re using more than 1 cup of veggies, then adjust up the curry powder.

 - Cook Time: 30 minutes

 - Category: Stew/Sauce

 - 4 T Oil (I use as much as needed in the pan to sautée the vegetables.)

-  - 2 T flour (all purpose flour, or i have started using garbonzo bean flour)
+- 2 T flour (all purpose flour, or I have started using garbanzo bean flour)

 - 1 cup chicken broth (use veggie broth for vegetarian or vegan)